PanosKolyvakis/AI-to-LaTeX/README.md

-*I would like to deploy this project (perhaps Heroku) on the web once finished
+*Once the project is completed, I plan to deploy it on the web, possibly using Heroku or AWS.

 ## Features

 - Google Custom Search to fetch relevant URLs based on user queries.